shway0/Gpt/drafts/act_I/chapter_08.md

 As the technical experts adjusted their equipment for extended range survey, Ru Yun performed her assigned duties with meticulous attention—documenting the expedition's progress, maintaining communication records, and organizing logistical details.
 This legitimate work provided cover for her actual observations while demonstrating the competence expected of her position.

+One of the combat specialists—a broad-shouldered man named Feng—approached her as she worked.

+"First time in the Wastes, archivist?" he asked, his tone somewhere between friendly and condescending.

+"Yes," she replied simply, not looking up from her notes.

+"They say the Wastes change people," he continued, crouching beside her.
+"Strip away pretenses.
+Reveal what's underneath."

+She met his gaze directly.
+"Is that what happened to you, Senior Brother Feng?"

+His smile faltered slightly.
+"You should be careful out here.
+Not everyone returns from these expeditions."

+"Is that a warning or a threat?" she asked quietly.

-"Anomalous signature detected," announced the senior technical expert approximately thirty minutes into the extended survey.
-"Bearing northeast, estimated distance twelve kilometers.
+Before he could answer, the senior technical expert's voice cut through their conversation.
+"Anomalous signature detected!
+Bearing northeast, estimated distance twelve kilometers.
 Pattern analysis suggests inverse energy configuration consistent with target parameters."

 Commander Liu's expression showed satisfaction at this confirmation.
 "Prepare for advance toward signature position.
 Standard approach formation with containment protocols active."

+Feng rose, giving Ru Yun one last meaningful look before returning to his position.
+The warning was clear—someone on this expedition didn't trust her.

 The expedition reorganized according to these instructions, the combat specialists establishing formation designed for both protection and potential containment operations.
 The technical experts maintained continuous monitoring of the detected signature, providing regular updates on its position and characteristics.